algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/weeklyReportFifthWeek.md

 ## Next week's plan

-- Prepare the final presentation
+- Prepare the final presentation.

 ## Conclusion

 The fifth week was short, the team finished simulating the functionality of each component with LEDs.
-The team also managed to finish the documentation like the test plan and the User manual.
+The team also managed to finish the documentation like the test plan and the user manual.
 The team is still motivated to finish the project with the presentation next week.